dinesh2k19/amr/README.md

 - Miniconda is a lightweight version of Anaconda that includes only Conda and its dependencies.
 If you need a full package, install Anaconda instead of Miniconda.
 For detailed instructions, please refer to https://docs.anaconda.com/anaconda/install/

 ## Analysis workflow steps
-- We created a conda environment named `env_amr` and installed all the required packages in this environment to execute the analysis workflow steps as per following commands.
+- We created a conda environment named `env_amr` and installed all the required packages, dependencies were installed and configured in this environment to execute the analysis workflow steps as per following commands.
 - Raw sequence quality assessment using FASTQC Toolkit (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 ```bash
 $ conda create -n env_amr -c bioconda fastqc